-M .- A monk that has been ordained must not knowingly deprive any animal of life, not even an insect, as an ant, etc. The monk that deprives a human being of life, even by causing abortion, is not a son of SAKYA, he is no longer a monk.
-As a rent mountain can never be re-united, so the monk that deprives a human being of life is not a son of SAKYA, he is no longer a monk.
-As long as thou livest thou must not commit this crime.
+ed must not knowingly deprive any animal of life, not even an insect, as live upon a vegetable diet are absolutean ant, etc. The monk that deprives ly free from the attacks of this nasty a human being of life, even by causing abortion, is not a son of SAKYA, he is no longer a monk.
+As a rent mountain can never be re-united, so the monk that deprives a human being of life is not a son of SAKYA, he is no longer a this reason, among others, that the monk.
+As long as thou livest thou hindu is prohibited from eating beef .must not commit this crime.